 When studying species interactions, a potentially helpful additional step is to query the candidate species list to retain plant species with phenology that aligns with the study species preferences.
 For example, when studying plant-pollinator interactions, considering that plant flowering varies over space and time, the project may want to focus only on the species flowering during the pollinators’ active period,.
 These contrasts in the phenological periods can thus provide an additional filter for identifying material in certain types of metagenomic samples (Janzen (1967), Newstrom et al. (1994), Thompson (1994), CaraDonna et al. (2021)).
 Community science efforts focusing on plant phenology can provide helpful information on the phenology of commonly observed species.
 Examples of such datasets include: the National Phenology Network in the United States (Denny et al. 2014), SeasonWatch in India, PlantWatch in Canada, and the Pan European Phenology Project.
 Local Floras can also provide useful information on the phenological characteristics of species.

-Collecting representative samples for reference library.
+Collecting representative samples for reference library

+In order to acquire references genomes in a cost-effective manner, we suggest combining existing resources which are readily available at several databases, with de novo sequencing of species which are likely to be involved in the interactions of interest.

-Although several online databases do contain numerous taxa, these often contain only a single representative of each genus, and do not always account for geographic variability.
+Although several online genomic databases do contain numerous taxa, these often contain only a single representative of each genus, and do not always account for geographic variability.
 For this reason, we are recommending using the reduced list of potential candidate plant species as a target list to collect leaf samples to generate a reference library.
 This will increase efficiency and accuracy of analyses down the line.
 We recognize that this might not be feasible for all study systems, or for extensively long candidate species list, however using current knowledge of the system and key players in an interaction will allow for more accurate hypothesis testing.
 For example, if interested in pollination, you can focus on known candidate species that represent flower morphologies associated with specific pollinator guilds (Fenster et al 2004).
 DNA extraction and processing of these should be done alongside the samples collected for this system.

 Using baits to pull out specific regions (barcode) of the genome

 For barcoding the environmental samples and leaf samples collected from candidate taxa, we are proposing using a Next generation sequencing approach which incorporates a target capture probes (CITE).
-There are several approaches available for preparing genomic libraries that vary in cost, ease of use (CITE), and the quality and quantity of sample DNA required that are all appropriate for target capture approach.
+There are several approaches available for preparing genomic libraries that vary in cost, ease of use (CITE), existing reference data, and the quality and quantity of sample DNA required that are all appropriate for target capture approach.
 The choice of best library preparation approach will depend on the type of samples, the lab and sequencing platform preferred.
 Once a library has been generated, and size selected to generate appropriate sized fragments, and appropriately barcoded to distinguish individuals, a synthetic probes, often referred to as baits, is used to preferably retain fragments within the library which contain sequences associated with desired loci, while remainder of fragments which do not are washed away, maximizing sequencing efficiency.
 There are a number of probe sets which have been developed, some are taxon specific, but a handful are more general and appropriate for barcoding multiple taxa, including Angiosperms353 probe set (Johnson et al., 2019), which is appropriate for most flowering species, and goFlag (cite) might be more appropriate for non-flowering species.
-These target capture approach captures data from multiple loci across genome, which are both expressed, therefore have lower mutation rates, and are found to occur in single copies in most taxa, making them appropriate for taxonomic studies.
+These approaches capture data from multiple loci across genome, which are both expressed, therefore have lower mutation rates, and are found to occur in single copies in most taxa, making them appropriate for taxonomic studies.

 Compare barcode to reference library